 If you’d like to make a healthy New Year’s resolution this year but don’t want to set a goal that’s too lofty, we understand.
-After all, you don’t want to end up feeling defeated by committing to a goal that might be too difficult to achieve (like that time you swore to never eat carbs again ).
+After all, you want to set yourself up for success (unlike that time you swore to never eat carbs again).

 Don’t worry — we’ve got you.
-Here’s a list of 20 New Year’s resolution ideas that are easy to stick to.
-Choose two or 20: All are simple and direct and will help you on your path to better health and wellness.
-Cheers to a new decade and a healthier you!
+Here’s a list of 21 New Year’s resolution ideas that are easy to stick to.
+Choose two or 21: All are simple and direct and will help you on your path to better health and wellness.
+Cheers to a new year and a healthier you!

 1. Drink more water

 Drink up!
 Getting enough fluids every day is important for your overall health, and water can be a particularly good choice because it contains zero calories, sodium or sugar.
 While recommendations for exactly how much water you should drink daily vary,1 a general rule of thumb is to aim for eight, 8-ounce glasses per day or about half your weight in ounces.
 You may need more depending on where you live (based on the climate) and your activity level.
 And make sure to listen to your body — if you’re thirsty, reach for some H20.
 Here are 10 other tips for drinking more water every day.